Affiliate links on Android Authority may earn us a commission. Learn more.

 How to reset your Fire TV Stick or Alexa Voice remote

 First, unplug your Fire TV and wait for a full minute.
-Then, press and hold the Left, Menu, and Back buttons simultaneously.
-We know it can be a lot to handle at once, but you can hold the first two with your thumb because the back button is located right beneath the left button.
+Then, press and simultaneously hold the Left, Menu, and Back buttons.
+We know it can be difficult to handle at once, but you can hold the first two with your thumb because the back button is located right beneath the left button.

-Here’s a diagram of the relevant button for reference:
+Here’s a diagram of the button for reference:

 Hold all three buttons for twelve seconds, then release and wait five seconds.
-After that, remove the batteries from your remote, plug your Fire TV back in and wait for another minute.
+After that, remove the batteries from your remote, plug your Fire TV back in, and wait another minute.